mikekitckchan/CTF-Checklist/Web Hacking/Technique/Account_takeover.md

 - Check if token in Password reset link is weakly encrypted.
 Check "timestamp", "base64" or reuse password token in other accounts.

+- When click on the password reset link, also open a link to third party site.
+Then, check if the reset link is leaked to third party site in referrer header.

 #### Change password
 - Try change attacker's password but adding victim's e-mail in request.
 Check if it would change victim pasword too.